Chichigami/EMR/README.md

 ## Goals

-Make a blazingly fast web app with Go.
+Make a blazingly fast back and front end with Go and Gin

+## Dependancies

+Gin

 ## Features planned